wimanet-science/web/pages/interviews.md

 ---
 title: WIMANET interviews
-description: #meetWIMANETmembers dialogues from and with WIMANET members
+description: "Short interviews from and with members of WIMANET"
 permalink: /interviews/
 toc: true
 ---